-Sr. No. Name, Designation, Date of Birth, Age, Address, DIN, Occupation, Date of appointment, Nationality and Tenure Brief Profile, Experience & Educational Qualification Other Directorships 1. • • • Rajendra Singh Pawar is Non-Executive Chairman of the Company.
+Sr. Name, Designation, Date of Birth, Age, No. Address, DIN, Occupation, Date of appointment, Nationality and Tenure Brief Profile, Experience & Educational Qualification Other Directorships Rajendra Singh Pawar is Non-Executive Chairman of the Company.
 He is also the Executive Chairman and Co-Founder of NIIT Limited, a global leader in skills and talent development, and founder of the not-for profit NIIT University, established with a vision of being the role model of learning, research, innovation and sustainability for the Knowledge Society.
 Under his leadership, NIIT has played a key role in shaping the growth of the Indian IT sector, by creating skilled manpower to drive its momentum.
 Having revolutionized the IT Training industry, he is now involved in establishing an innovative model in Higher Education, the not-for-profit NIIT University.
 Mr. Pawar did his early schooling in Jammu.
 Then moved to The Scindia School, Gwalior and from there to IIT Delhi.
 Acknowledging Mr. Pawar's contribution to the IT industry in India, he was awarded the country's prestigious civilian honour, Padma Bhushan, by the President of India in 2011.
 Mr. Pawar served as a member on the Prime Minister's National Council on Skill Development (2009-2014) and has also been a part of the PM's National Taskforce (1998), commissioned to develop India into an IT Superpower.
 Actively involved in India's key Chambers of Commerce, Mr Pawar has led several ICT industry fora, including National Association of Software & Service Companies (NASSCOM) as its Chairman in 2011-12.
-Mr. Pawar was the Chairman of NASSCOM Cyber Security Task Force that was set up in response to the Prime Minister Narendra Modi's vision to see India emerge as a global hub of Cyber Security products and services.
-He was also the Chairman of the Board of Directors of Data Security Council of India (DSCI).
-Mr. Pawar's contributions have been widely acknowledged and he has been conferred prestigious awards like- Distinguished Indian Companies: NIIT Limited Pace Industries Private Limited IT Infrastructure Development Corporation Private Limited NIIT Education Services Indian School of Business Foreign Companies: Nil
+Mr. Pawar was the Chairman of NASSCOM Cyber Security Task Force that was set up in response to the Prime Minister Narendra Modi's vision to see India emerge as a global hub of Cyber Security Task Force that was set up in response to the Prime Minister Narendra Modi's vision to see India emerge as a global hub of Cyber Security Task Force that was set up in response to the Prime Minister Narendra Modi's vision to see India emerge as a global hub of Cyber Security Task Force that was set up in response to the Prime Minister Narendra Modi's vision to see India emerge as a global hub of Cyber Security Task Force that was set up in response to the Prime Mini Indian Companies: NIIT Limited Pace Industries Private Limited IT Infrastructure Development Corporation Private Limited NIIT Education Services Indian School of Business Foreign Companies: Nil